 The central component to your short-term financial life is the family home.
 For most of us, we will not make a larger expenditure in our lives than the purchase of a home.
-Even though you may only live in the home for one, 2, or five years it is the focus of your financial life as well as the focus of your family life.
-There are some important considerations that you need to make about the home both as far as how the home will be characterized in the divorce and what to do with the home after your divorce comes to an end.
+Even though you may only live in the home for one, 2, or five years, it is the focus of your financial life as well as the focus of your family life.
+It would help if you made some important considerations about the home, both as far as how the home will be characterized in the divorce and what to do with the home after your divorce ends.

 However, this is an entirely different subject when you consider that the payments on the House have typically been made in tandem with your spouse period now that you and your spouse are getting a divorce in your income will be cut down significantly you have to be able to run a budget and determine whether or not you can afford to make those payments on just your income.
 The last thing you want to do is put yourself in a position where you are pushing your budget to the limit when you have not even begun to live your life as a single person on a brand new budget.

-the other document that I think it will be wise to execute in this scenario would be a special warranty deed.
+The other document that I think will be wise to execute in this scenario would be a special warranty deed.
 The special warranty deed would benefit you in that your spouse would deed over to you all of their interest in the home moving forward.
-This would prevent him or her from being able to get in your way if you wanted to sell the home or otherwise income for the home with a home equity line of credit or to perform any other action with the house.
+This would prevent them from getting in your way if you wanted to sell the home or otherwise income for the home with a home equity line of credit or perform any other action with the house.
 Both of these documents are essential to the proper handling of a family home after a divorce.
 Do not let your case conclude without asking your family law attorney about the significance of these documents.

 How to divide your community estate

-If you become the primary conservator of your children in your divorce case then you will also be entitled to receive child support from the possessory conservator.
-Child support is paid as a function of how many children you and your spouse had together that are under the age of 18 or have not yet graduated from high school.
+If you become the primary conservator of your children in your divorce case, you will also be entitled to receive child support from the possessory conservator.
+Child support is paid as a function of how many children you and your spouse had together under the age of 18 or who have not yet graduated from high school.
 For starters, the court will assess how many children you have before it and apply that against a range of different factors in your case.
 The Texas family code contains guidelines for child support that would dictate 20% of your expenses net monthly income going towards child support each month if one child were before it.

 Spousal maintenance/Contractual alimony